Chapter 03

 Common profit calculation mistakes:

-• Forgetting referral fees — This is 15% of EVERY sale.
-Huge impact.
+• Forgetting referral fees — This is a percentage of every sale.
+Huge impact on margins.

 • Not including inbound shipping — Makes profit look better than it is

-• Ignoring losses — 1-2% of stock always has issues.
+• Ignoring losses — A small percentage of stock always has issues.
 Budget for it.

-• Using the minimum Buy Box price — Calculate profit on Buy Box price, not low FBM price
+• Using the minimum Buy Box price — Calculate profit on Buy Box price, not the lowest FBM price

-• Forgetting storage fees — If stock sits for 60 days, you're paying £6.17 storage per unit.
-That eats into profit.
+• Forgetting storage fees — If stock sits unsold for months, storage fees eat into your profit.
+Check Amazon's current rates.

 Tools for calculation: